TortugaLabs/assist/README.md

   - timezone
   - locale
 - set-up a basic `dhcp` based `netcfg` profile
-- create a initcpio file
+- create a initramfs file

 This is a good time to take a coffee break.